Praveen-Yadav64/Calci/README.md

 # Calci
-A simple Calculator for Binary Calculations.
+A simple Calculator for Simple Operations.